Updated June 15, 2023

 Android apps integrate with social networking sites like Facebook, as do iOS apps.

-Users can perform state updates and upload pictures as well as sync contacts.
+Users can perform state updates, upload pictures, and sync contacts.

 iOS Vs Android Mobile Payments